Vatican preparing response to archbishop's accusations, cardinals say

 The cardinals’ statement said they had expressed their “total solidarity with the pope over events of the last few weeks” and added that the Holy See was preparing “eventual and necessary clarifications”.

-Viganò said that, soon after the pontiff’s election in 2013, he had told Francis that Theodore McCarrick, the former archbishop of Washington D.C., had engaged in sexual misconduct.
+Viganò said he had told Francis soon after the pontiff’s election in 2013 that Theodore McCarrick, the former archbishop of Washington D.C., had engaged in sexual misconduct.

-The archbishop, who is in hiding and communicating through the same conservative journalists who helped him prepare, edit and distribute his broadside, said the pope had done nothing and even lifted sanctions that had been imposed on McCarrick by Benedict, the previous pope.
+Viganò, who is in hiding and communicating through the same conservative journalists who helped him prepare, edit and distribute his broadside, said the pope had done nothing and even lifted sanctions that had been imposed on McCarrick by Benedict, the previous pope.

+Francis in July accepted the resignation of McCarrick, 88, who became the first cardinal in living memory to lose his red hat and title.

+American Church officials had said allegations that McCarrick had sexually abused a 16-year-old boy almost 50 years ago were credible and substantiated.

 Critics say Viganò’s statement has holes and contradictions and is his vendetta for not being made a cardinal by Francis.